hun-ah/book-tracker/README.md

 stored as srtings by default and I needed to convert them into an array.
 I was able to work through this issue by utilizing the JSON.parse() and
 JSON.stringify() methods, which I had never used before.
 In this project, I made a point of creating functions for specific actions, such as: adding a book, removing a book and clearing the book list.
 This makes the code look a lot cleaner/more readable than just writiing if/else statements inside of the function that retrieves the info from the API.
-This is another step for me towards writing code with OOP in mind.
+This is a step for me towards writing more thoughtful and organized code.

 ![website gif](https://media.giphy.com/media/rYGeEni4KG0TKWK1tz/giphy.gif)